 Then, electronics, computers, and all things digital arrived.
 Factory production became automated and, more recently, robotic.
 Communication and information storage and retrieval became instantaneous.

 The Fourth Revolution

 The fourth industrial revolution can be seen as an extension of the third one, but it does mark a fundamental change.
 So-called smart technologies are dramatically and rapidly altering workplaces.
 When genetic engineering, the miniaturization of sensors, and artificial intelligence are married to one another some very surprising innovations occur.

-Scientists are talking about growing people in laboratories and building a brain-to-computer interface so that people will be able to get a download of all human knowledge.
+Scientists are talking about growing humans in laboratories and building a brain-to-computer interface so that folk will be able to get a download of all human knowledge.